josephwkania/radio_transients/README.md

 *One of FETCH's dependecies causes PRESTO's Python scripts to fail.
 This necessiated putting them in different enviroments.
-Everything exept for FETCH is in `RT`, which is loaded as default.
+Everything exept for PRESTO is in `RT`, which is loaded by default.
-FETCH is in `FE`, in the shell you can activate this with `conda activate FE`.
-If you need access outside the container, you should use radio_transients:gpu, which has FETCH in the default enviroment.
+PRESTO is in `PE`, in the shell you can activate this with `conda activate PE`.
+If you need access outside the container, you should use radio_transients:cpu, which has RPESTO in the default enviroment.

 ### radio_transients_cpu
 Contains CPU based programs